 Do we really have to talk about childhood?

-If your spouse won’t share their childhood story, don’t force it.
+If your spouse won’t share their childhood story (which is part of the Imago dialogue), don’t force it.
 Know what you know about their story and try to imagine what they must be feeling.
 Even though it is hard and you may feel slighted, if you make the effort to develop compassion for your spouse, your negativity, anger, and frustration will evaporate into thin air.